shazz/shazz.github.io/content/blog/antiviruses/bp2/boot_protector_ii.md

 #### One of the most common viruses: Ghost

-Test results:

-* Hdv_bpb vector infected

-Boot Protector II correctly recognized the Ghost virus in the boot sector
+Test results: Hdv_bpb vector infected, Boot Protector II correctly recognized the Ghost virus in the boot sector

 #### Key virus and its key disk: Signum BPL

-Test results:

-* Hdv_bpb vector infected

-Boot Protector II correctly recognized the Signum BPL virus in the boot sector
+Test results: Hdv_bpb vector infected, Boot Protector II correctly recognized the Signum BPL virus in the boot sector

 #### Polymorphic virus: Macumba 3.3

-Test results:
+Test results: Hdv_bpb infected, Hdv_rw infected.

-* Hdv_bpb infected
-* Hdv_rw infected

 Boot Protector II did not recognize the Macumba 3.3 virus in the boot sector

 #### Trojan virus: Carpe Diem

-Test results:

-Boot Protector II did not recognize Carpe Diem (Fixed) in memory and did not recognize it in the boot sector.
+Test results: Boot Protector II did not recognize Carpe Diem (Fixed) in memory and did not recognize it in the boot sector.

 #### Stealth virus: OLI

-Test results:

-* Hdv-rw vector infected
+Test results: Hdv-rw vector infected

-?

 #### Super Stealth virus: OLI2

-Test results:

-* Hdv-rw vector infected
+Test results: Hdv-rw vector infected

-?

 #### Non-executable boot sector: EICAR

 Test results:

-Boot Protector reported that there is nothing in memory.
+- Boot Protector reported that there is nothing in memory.
 This is correct.
-Boot Protector reported that the boot sector is not executable.
+- Boot Protector reported that the boot sector is not executable.
 This is not true.

 ### Task 3: Recognize a link virus